opendocsg/slw-judgments-backfill/2012_SGHC_159/report.md

 _Companies_ – _Minority Oppression_ – _Breach of Director’s Duties_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 107 of 2012 (Suit No 184 of 2010) was allowed by the Court of Appeal on 22 July 2013.
-See [2013] SGCA 41.]
+See <span class="citation">[2013] SGCA 41</span>.]

 7 August 2012